PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 The timestamps in scan data are read from a independent clock in the sensor.

-In `feature/timesync` branch, two methods are implemented that can relate the sensor clock to ROS time momentarily.
+In `feature/timesync` branch, four methods are implemented for conversion of sensor timestamps into ROS timestamps.
 Further methods (e.g. with extra hardware in place or support of a separate time server) may be added later.

 Used regularly, their results can be fed into a common algorithm to compute and update sensor time versus ROS time offset and linearity error.
 With this information, all sensor timestamps can be converted into ROS timestamps.

-### Scan data packet reception time
+### Scan data packet evaluation time

 The sensor timestamp of the packets received from the sensor can be related to the ROS time when the packets are evaluated.